Cambrian explosion: Body fossils

 Fossils of organisms' bodies are usually the most informative type of evidence.
 Fossilization is a rare event, and most fossils are destroyed by erosion or metamorphism before they can be observed.
 Hence, the fossil record is very incomplete, increasingly so as earlier times are considered.
-Despite this, they are often adequate to illustrate the broader patterns of life's history.
+Despite this, it is often adequate to illustrate the broader patterns of life's history.
 Also, biases exist in the fossil record: different environments are more favourable to the preservation of different types of organism or parts of organisms.
 Further, only the parts of organisms that were already mineralised are usually preserved, such as the shells of molluscs.
 Since most animal species are soft-bodied, they decay before they can become fossilised.
 As a result, although 30-plus phyla of living animals are known, two-thirds have never been found as fossils.

 The Cambrian fossil record includes an unusually high number of lagerstätten, which preserve soft tissues.
-These allow paleontologists to examine the internal anatomy of animals, which in other sediments are only represented by shells, spines, claws, etc. – if they are preserved at all.
-The most significant Cambrian lagerstätten are the early Cambrian Maotianshan shale beds of Chengjiang (Yunnan, China) and Sirius Passet (Greenland); the middle Cambrian Burgess Shale (British Columbia, Canada); and the late Cambrian Orsten (Sweden) fossil beds.
+These allow paleontologists to examine the internal anatomy of animals, which in other sediments are only represented by shells, spines, claws, etc.—if they are preserved at all.
+The most significant Cambrian lagerstätten are the early Cambrian Maotianshan shale beds of Chengjiang (Yunnan, China) and Sirius Passet (Greenland), the middle Cambrian Burgess Shale (British Columbia, Canada) and the late Cambrian Orsten (Sweden) fossil beds.

 While lagerstätten preserve far more than the conventional fossil record, they are far from complete.
 Because lagerstätten are restricted to a narrow range of environments (where soft-bodied organisms can be preserved very quickly, e.g. by mudslides), most animals are probably not represented; further, the exceptional conditions that create lagerstätten probably do not represent normal living conditions.
 In addition, the known Cambrian lagerstätten are rare and difficult to date, while Precambrian lagerstätten have yet to be studied in detail.

-The sparseness of the fossil record means that organisms usually exist long before they are found in the fossil record – this is known as the Signor–Lipps effect.
+The sparseness of the fossil record means that organisms usually exist long before they are found in the fossil record—this is known as the Signor–Lipps effect.

 In 2019, a "stunning" find of lagerstätten, known as the Qingjiang biota, was reported from the Danshui river in Hubei province, China.
 More than 20,000 fossil specimens were collected, including many soft bodied animals such as jellyfish, sea anemones and worms, as well as sponges, arthropods and algae.
 In some specimens the internal body structures were sufficiently preserved that soft tissues, including muscles, gills, mouths, guts and eyes, can be seen.
 The remains were dated to around 518 Mya and around half of the species identified at the time of reporting were previously unknown.